EVERAYCH/EVERAYCH.github.io/README.md

-# wuc-new
+# aych wuc
-We Use Coins - New template layout for the domain.
+A New template layout for the domain.